USDA FoodKeeper – Cold Storage Guidelines

 Mixing in cocktails or recipes

 Hey there!
 Let's talk about expiration dates versus best quality for spirits.
 Expiration dates on spirits indicate when it's safe to consume them.
 After this date, the alcohol may not be as potent or safe to drink.
 On the other hand, the "best quality" date refers to when the spirit is at its peak flavor.
 While safe to drink after this date, the taste and quality might start to decline.
-For example, a bottle of whiskey with an expiration date of 2022 will be safe to drink until that date, but the flavor might not be as robust post-expiration.
+For example, a bottle of whiskey with an expiration date of 2022 may be safe if properly stored to drink until that date, but the flavor might not be as robust post-expiration.
 However, it's still perfectly fine to consume if stored properly.
 Personally, I tend to follow the expiration date for safety reasons but don't stress too much about the best quality date.
 As long as the spirit looks, smells, and tastes fine, it's usually okay to enjoy a bit past the best quality date.
 Just use your judgment and enjoy those spirits responsibly!
 Cheers!

 To tell if Spirit has gone bad, look for any changes in color, such as browning or discoloration.
 Check for any off smells, like a sour or musty odor.
 Finally, pay attention to the texture - if it feels slimy or sticky, it may be spoiled.